Small Country

-Small Country (French: Petit pays) is a novel set in Burundi by the Franco-Rwandan rapper, songwriter and novelist, Gaël Faye.
+Small Country (French: Petit pays) is the debut novel by the Franco-Rwandan rapper, songwriter and novelist, Gaël Faye, set in the country of his birth, Burundi.
 It was first published in France in August 2016 by Grasset, and has since been translated into 36 languages.
+Translated into English in 2018 by Sarah Ardizzone, the English audiobook is narrated by Dominic Hoffman.